Simucube/simucube-docs.github.io/docs/TunerSoftware/games/index.md

 <sup>1</sup> TC stands for Traction Control effect.
 Some games do not provide telemetry data needed for this effect.

 <sup>2</sup> Automatic in the table means that the game does not require game configuration.
 Just have the Tuner app running in background to use telemetry data.

+<sup>3</sup> For Simucube 3, FFB may need to be manually enabled in some older games.

 ## Checking game telemetry status